-How to Pay Back an EIDL or PPP Loan
+How to pay back an EIDL or PPP loan

-How to Pay Back an EIDL or PPP Loan
+Pay Back an EIDL or PPP Loan

 If your business received an Economic Injury Disaster Loan (EIDL) or Paycheck Protection Program (PPP) loan, you may have determined it isn’t a good fit for your small business for any number of reasons: